Overview of verb forms

 3. Using verbs in combination

 So far, we have looked at different verb types and looked at how to make different verb tenses.
 This section covers how to describe different verbs being used at the same time.
-This section will cover how to juggle sentences with the two combinations:
+This section will cover how to juggle sentences with the two combinations:- one main action (the primary verb) and a supporting action (the secondary verb) [Unequal]

 You will be able to tell by whether the sentence uses the 〜 form (the ます-less form) or uses the 〜る/て/た verb to describe the first action.